 The point is that EP operates in the interstices between the blogosphere and print journalism, and neither of these well-developed communities is predisposed to give it much notice.
 Indeed, when Institutional Investor devoted 25,000 words to the Harvard Russia story in 2006, EP wasn’t mentioned, though the weekly had reported some of its significant details first.
 That is not to say that EP lacks friends and allies in each community: Mark Thoma, of the widely-read Economist’s View, frequently links it; so does William Parke’s influential Economics Roundtable; Martin Wolf of the FT recommends it as one among a dozen sites on his forum; so do Levitt and Stephen Dubner at Freakonomics.
 But working almost entirely for its readers, EP clearly needs to find ways to raise its profile in order to attract more of them.

 An altogether happier story is that of the book that was interrupted when I left the Globe, which finally appeared in 2006 as Knowledge and the Wealth of Nations: A Story of Economic Discovery.
 It, too, is a story not told elsewhere, whose relevance is attested by the focus of this year’s Nobel Prize.
-But it did well enough, thanks to its editor, Drake McFeely; and to three persons to whom it chiefly owes its favorable reception: Krugman, of the Times; the late John McMillan, of Stanford University; and an anonymous reviewer for The Economist.
+But it did well enough, thanks to its editor, Drake McFeely; and to three persons to whom it chiefly owes its favorable reception: Krugman, of the Times; the late John McMillan, of

 So, at twenty five, EP is okay, about to begin its next twenty-five years